In January 1859 a group of prospectors panned & dug their way up Four Mile Creek looking for traces of gold.

 Many of the women had acquired their own cabins in Gold Hill.

-In 1962 the hotel and dining hall was bought by Barbara and Frank Finn from the Holiday House Association.
+In 1962 the hotel and dining hall were bought by Barbara and Frank Finn from the Holiday House Association.

 The dining hall became the Gold Hill Inn and the adventure began.